August 01, 2022

 Selling Your House?
 Here’s How Your Roof Can Help

 A new roof can provide curb appeal and give potential buyers something to talk about in their offers.

 If you've ever thought about selling your home, you might have wondered how much value a new roof can add.
 When prospective buyers look at your house, the roof is often the first thing they notice and they may choose one house over another based on the condition of the roof.
+Our new roof calculator provides a general estimate so you can make an informed decision before you sell your home.
 If your roof has damaged shingles, leaks, or significant wear and tear, consider getting repairs or a full replacement before listing your property for sale.
 A leaky or damaged roof will make a home buyer think twice before buying your home because it shows that there are bigger problems lurking behind drywall that need attention.

 How Does Your Roof Impact a House Sale?